Fifth Crusade: Disaster at Mansurah

 The Egyptians had the advantage of knowing the terrain, especially the canals near the Crusader camp.
 One such canal near Barāmūn (see maps of the area here and here) could support large vessels in late August when the Nile was at its crest, and they brought numerous ships up from al-Maḥallah.
 Entering the Nile, they were able to block the Crusaders' line of communications to Damietta, rendering their position untenable.
 In consultation with his military leaders, Pelagius ordered a retreat, only to find the route to Damietta blocked by the sultan's troops.

 On 26 August 1221, the Crusaders attempted to reach Barāmūn under the cover of darkness, but their carelessness alerted the Egyptians who set on them.
 They were also reluctant to sacrifice their stores of wine, drinking them rather than leave them.
 In the meantime, al-Kamil had the sluices along the right bank of the Nile opened, flooding the area and rendering battle impossible.
 On 28 August, Pelagius sued for peace, sending an envoy to al-Kamil.

 The Crusaders still had some leverage.
 Damietta was well-garrisoned and a naval squadron under fleet admiral Henry of Malta, and Sicilian chancellor Walter of Palearia and German imperial marshal Anselm of Justingen, had been sent by Frederick II.
 They offered the sultan withdrawal from Damietta and an eight-year truce in exchange for allowing the Crusader army to pass, the release of all prisoners, and the return of the relic of the True Cross.
 Prior to the formal surrender of Damietta, the two sides would maintain hostages, among them John of Brienne and Hermann of Salza for the Franks side and as-Salih Ayyub, son of al-Kamil, for Egypt.

 The masters of the military orders were dispatched to Damietta with the news of the surrender.
 It was not well-received, with the Venetians attempting to gain control, but the eventual happened on 8 September 1221.
 The Crusader ships departed and the sultan entered the city.
-The Fifth Crusade was over.
+The Fifth Crusade was over, a dismal failure.